|Type||Light Rail Transit|

 These trains, also known as automated people movers, are rubber-tyred for minimized operating noise within built-up areas and guided by two side rails and a power rail on either side.
 They operate in both single-car and double-car arrangements.

-On 5 December 2016, two-car train operations started on the Punggol East LRT, operating during off-peak periods while still on trial.
-It will be launched during peak hours later in December 2016.
+Two-car train operations began on 5 December 2016 on the Punggol East LRT, operating during off-peak periods while still on They were launched during peak hours from 29 December 2016.

 By 2018, all stations along the Punggol LRT will be fitted with fixed, half-height platform barriers in an effort to improve commuter safety.